FlyingRoastDuck/ACT_AAAI20/readme.md

 3. If you want to train from scratch, please train source model and adapted model by using code in [Adaptive-ReID](https://github.com/LcDog/DomainAdaptiveReID) and follow #2.

-## Adaptation with other structures using co-teaching.
+## Adaptation with other co-teaching-like structures.
 To reproduce the results in Tab.
 2 of our paper, please run selftrainingRCT.py and selftrainingCT.py in similar way.

 ## Adaptation with other clustering methods.